fubilab/arml-sdk/arml-website/docs/configuration.md

 sidebar_position: 7
 ---

-The SDK has a some global parameters that the user can change to configure the application runtime.
+The SDK has a some global parameters that you can change to configure the application runtime.

 ### Game scene
 _Logic Scene -> Controllers -> Game Controllers_